-Regional service strategies are currently being developed through the guidance and direction of the Career Education Advisory Council (CEAC) and Talent 2025 to ensure the upcoming talent pipeline is exposed to in-demand industries and have the knowledge required to access training for those occupations.
+Regional service strategies are currently being developed through the guidance and direction of the Career Education Advisory Council (CEAC) and Talent First to ensure the upcoming talent pipeline is exposed to in-demand industries and have the knowledge required to access training for those occupations.
 These efforts include partners from adult education, training providers, community colleges, and employers.

-In many instances the ISDs rely on Michigan Works! to help connectd them to employer training needs.
+In many instances the ISDs rely on Michigan Works! to help connect them to employers and employer training needs.
 Additionally, Michigan Works! coordinates with school districts and Tech Centers to take part in events such as student career days and job fairs.